XiaoDu-flying/XiaoDu-flying.github.io/_pages/about.md

 <details>
 <summary>LLM-based Agent🤖</summary>
 I'm focused on developing LLM-based autonomous agents capable of effectively and efficiently tackling multi-step and complexs.
 Previously, my focus was primarily on software development and story generation, but now I'm eager to explore broader applications.
-Particularly, I'm intrigued by the concept of LLM-based multi-agent systems。
+Particularly, I'm intrigued by the concept of LLM-based multi-agent systems.
 </details>

 ## 🎉 News